survivejs/react-book/manuscript/04_implementing_notes.md

 ## Improving Component Hierarchy

 Our current, one component based setup isn't going to take us far.
-By looking at our application, we can see there's a component hierarchy like this:
+By looking at our application, we can design a component hierarchy like this:

 * `App` - `App` retains application state and deals with the high level logic.
 * `Notes` - `Notes` acts as an intermediate in between and renders individual `Note` components.